Kriptikz/evore/ai/tasks.md

 **Priority:** 🔴 High

 Get the ratatui dashboard working with proper layout.

+**Important:** TUI is **monitoring-only**.
+Bots deploy automatically based on config file parameters.
+TUI does not control deployments - it displays real-time state from shared services.

 **Layout (see plan.md for ASCII mockup):**
 1. **Header** - Round, slot, phase, blockhash